In The Beginning…

 Kino is non-competitive.
 We aim to foster the creative development of both aspiring and established filmmakers, and to encourage fellow film lovers to make and produce films just as often as they watch them.
 As Stanley Kubrick said, “The best education in film is to make one.”

 Kino chapters around the world hold an annual event where directors, writers, actors, DOP’s, editors and anyone who wants to be involved on a film set, can join forces to create as many films as possible in a short period of time.
 From anywhere between 32 to 72 hours, Kino Kabaret is a great opportunity to meet other filmmakers and make films in a fun and dynamic environment.

-Kino Sydney was founded in December 2006 by small, not-for-profit arts organisation The Festivalists.
+Kino Sydney was founded in December 2006 by a small, not-for-profit arts organisation The Festivalists.
 They were behind many innovative creative art events in Sydney for many years.

-Kino Sydney has hosted over 100 screenings, with over 1000 short films presented, in some of Sydney’s leading art venues.
-It has produced 9 filmmaking workshops in collaboration with local filmmaking partners.
+Kino Sydney has hosted over 100 screenings, with over 1000 short films presented in some of Sydney’s leading art venues.
+It has produced 10 filmmaking workshops in collaboration with local filmmaking partners.